China 'strongly dissatisfied' with G7 statement on East, South China Seas

 Beijing's extensive claims to the South China Sea are also challenged by Brunei, Malaysia, the Philippines and Vietnam, as well as Taiwan.

-The United States has criticised China's construction of islands and build-up of military facilities in the South China Sea, concerned they could be used to restrict free movement and broaden Beijing's strategic reach.
+The United States has criticized China's construction of islands and build-up of military facilities in the South China Sea, concerned they could be used to restrict free movement and broaden Beijing's strategic reach.

 Earlier this week, a U.S navy warship conducted a so-called freedom-of-navigation drill near Mischief Reef in the disputed Spratly Islands.

-The manoeuvre, the first under the Trump administration, prompted an angry response from Beijing.
+The maneuver, the first under the Trump administration, prompted an angry response from Beijing.

 The G7 consists of the United States, France, Canada, Germany, Great Britain, Italy and Japan.